25 Simple & Fun Outdoor Activities for Toddlers

 - A sandbox

-- Your kiddo’s favorite toys
+- Your kiddo’s favourite toys

 Instructions

-- Place the sandbox in your backyard or lawn
+- Place the sandbox in your backyard or lawn.

 - Let your kid indulge in some imaginative play as he uses sand and toys to create something of his own.

-What Skills Toddlers Achieve From This: Creativity and imagination, and encourages family bonding
+What Skills Toddlers Achieve From This: Creativity and imagination, and encourages family bonding.

 16. Mud Prints